Reggie White (defensive lineman, born 1970)

-Reginald Eugene White (born March 22, 1970) is a former American football defensive tackle who played four seasons in the National Football League with the San Diego Chargers and New England Patriots.
-He was drafted by the Chargers in the sixth round of the 1992 NFL Draft.
+Reginald Eugene White (born March 22, 1970) is an American former professional football defensive tackle who played four seasons in the National Football League (NFL) with the San Diego Chargers and New England Patriots.
+He was selected by the Chargers in the sixth round of the 1992 NFL draft.
 He played college football at North Carolina A&T State University.

-Early years
+Early life

 White played high school football for the Milford Mill Academy Millers of Milford Mill, Maryland, helping the team win the state Class C championship in 1987.

 Professional career

-White was selected by the San Diego Chargers with the 147th pick in the 1992 NFL Draft.
+White was selected by the San Diego Chargers in the sixth round with the 147th pick in the 1992 NFL draft.
 He played in 22 games for the Chargers from 1992 to 1994.
 He played in sixteen games, starting seven, for the New England Patriots during the 1995 season.

 Coaching career

 White later became head coach of the Milford Mill Academy Millers.